Delilah & Julius: Julius Chevalier

-Julius Chevalier is often flippant, but is very determined and has a passion for crime-fighting.
+Julius Chevalier (Fabrizio Filippo) is often flippant, but is very determined and has a passion for crime-fighting.
 Where Delilah is more goal-oriented, Julius is more spontaneous.
 He deals with situations as they happen and still manages to find the time to have fun.
 He enjoys surfing, poetry, safe cracking and yoga.
-His parents were killed in action when he was only four, and Julius would love to avenge their deaths.
+His parents were killed in action when he was only four, and Julius wishes avenge their deaths.
 For now, he is comforted by the fact that they were considered two of the greatest spies of all time.
-Julius is a laid-back guy and a little cocky.
-This confidence allows him to act on the fly.
-He has a dash of James Bond in that he is not easily ruffled, thinks fast, and makes it all look easy.
+Julius is laid-back and a little cocky.
+This confidence allows him to act on the fly and keep cool in the face of danger, though he tends to be a bit careless in calmer situations.
 He has a good sense of humor and is very intuitive when it comes to the needs of his partner, Delilah.
 Beneath a nonchalant, arrogant exterior lies a sensitive and caring guy – especially towards Delilah.
-He is calm and resourceful under pressure but tends to be a bit careless when the pressure is off.
 He often tries to impress Delilah, and becomes extremely jealous and petty when she shows interest in other boys.
-It is proved in one episode that he is in love with Delilah as it is shown what he is dreaming about.
+He is shown to be in love with Delilah.

 The Academy Crew

 Alfred "Al"

-The director of the Academy, Al is always highly informed and gives Delilah and Julius their mission assignments.
-Al's not only their primary contact, guide, and teacher, but he is also a parental figure for Delilah and Julius.
-A free-spirited individual, Al talks like a mid-'70s Californian hippie.
+The director of the Academy, Al (Andy Bianchi) is always highly informed and gives Delilah and Julius their mission assignments.
+Al is not only their primary contact and mentor, but he is also a parental figure for Delilah and Julius.
+A free-spirited individual, Al's method of speech is modeled after the mid-'70s Californian hippie stereotype.
 He is passionate about food and culture and has a unique sense of humour, but can also be serious, especially when it comes to keeping his students safe.